Education has been at the heart of KET’s mission since its inaugural broadcast more than fifty years ago.

-The KET Everyday Learning Early Childhood Initiative provides childcare workers and preschool instructors with KET-produced toolkits of classroom resources and lesson plans – plus hands-on workshop trainings – in pre-literacy, science, math, arts and social-development.
+Initiatives like KET Everyday Learning provides childcare workers and preschool instructors with KET-produced toolkits of classroom resources and lesson plans – plus hands-on workshop trainings – in pre-literacy, science, math, arts and social-development.

-Including certified online training, KET annually provides more than 200 courses for childcare workers, preschool instructors and parents, enhancing the quality of curriculum and instruction for an estimated 90,000 Kentucky children in daycares and preschools.
+Including certified online training, KET annually provides courses for thousands of childcare workers, preschool instructors and parents, enhancing the quality of curriculum and instruction for Kentucky children in daycares and preschools.

 KET and PBS KIDS are leaders in reaching families – especially those who need it most.
 PBS stations reach more children age 2-5, more moms with young children, and more children from low-income homes than any other children’s TV network.